Drum Brakes Vs Disc Brakes: Which Is Better

 Furthermore, because of all these issues related to heat, these drums don’t last long, and replacing them is often an expensive and time-consuming hassle.

-What is Actually Disc Brakes Mean?
+What Does Actually Disc Brakes Mean?

 Disc brakes are a type of braking system that is found in most modern vehicles.
 They use an arrangement of rotors and calipers to add friction to the wheels and slow down the vehicle.
 The main components are the disc or rotor, caliper, and brake pads, which provide an incredibly effective braking system when combined.